DOCTOR OF PHILOSOPHY COMMUNICATION

 Graduate students can have no more than 3 incompletes (or 9 hours of “I”) in order to retain a graduate teaching assistantship and to attain a satisfactory annual performance rating.
 Once a student has a 3rd incomplete, they have one semester to remove this incomplete or else jeopardize their annual performance rating and graduate teaching assistantship.

 Ph.D. students entering the department’s graduate program for the first time in the fall term will be advised during the orientation meetings held prior to the beginning of classes.
-Students entering at other times should contact the Graduate Liaison for advising and can also contact Shay Glover, Academic Advisor, with any questions.
+Students entering at other times should contact the Director of Graduate Studies for advising and can also contact Shay Glover, Academic Advisor, with any questions.

 Self advising is most strongly discouraged, as it often leads to future difficulties for the student.

 Students must obtain their permanent advisor from among the department’s graduate faculty.
 Permission to become a faculty member’s permanent advisee must be secured from the faculty member in question.
 Full-time Ph.D. students should obtain a permanent advisor within their first year of enrollment.
 Part-time Ph.D. students should secure a permanent advisor by the end of their first twelve hours of course work in the department.
 The student, advisor, and Director of Graduate Studies must sign the Request for Appointment of Committee Chair form included at the end of this handbook and turn it in to the department office for inclusion in the student’s file.